elcicd/el-CICD-docs/operating-manual.md

 Holds all the documentation for el-CICD, including this document, a developer guide, and an el-CICD tutorial.

+## cicd-secrets

+End user should create another sibling folder to the el-CICD folders holding your forked repositories called `cicd-secrets`.
+These will hold the [credentials you will gather](#gathering-credentials) to support el-CICD functionality.
+This folder should **not** be committed to Git, since it will hold credentials that cannot be shared.

+### builder-secrets

+Another folder to create under the `cicd-secrets` folder is the `builder-secrets` folder.
+Builder configuration files that contain secrets that need to be mounted in Jenkins Agents for builds (e.g. a `settings.xml` for Maven, or a `pip.conf` for Python) are placed here.

 # Configuration

 After all the el-CICD repositories are forked configuration of el-CICd for installation may begin.
 This includes gathering credentials, defining the organization's SDLC, and defining the [Code Bases](#code-base-framework) supported.

-## Secrets Files
+## Gathering Credentials

-el-CICD requires a few secrets to be gathered for use in the Automation Servers, and for deployment of images into SDLC namespaces.
+el-CICD requires come credentials to be gathered for use in the [Automation Servers](foundation.md#automation-server), and for the pulling of images into the SDLC [namespaces](foundation.md#namespaces).
 In particular, el-CICD needs

-- A read only SSH keys for el-CICD and el-CICD-config
+- Read only SSH keys for el-CICD and el-CICD-config
 - A site wide, GitHub, read-write access token
-- A pull key for each Image Repository the installing organization will use
+- Access tokens for each Image Repository the installing organization will use

 el-CICD is configured by default to expect a sibling directory be created on your bastion host to el-CICD and el-CICD-config called **cicd-secrets**.
 All secrets for bootstrapping (i.e. standing up an [Onboarding Automation Server](#onboarding-automation-servers)) should be put in this folder.